Stig Synnergren: Other work

 Synnergren had during and after his military career a series of positions of trust.
 He was chief of His Majesty's Military Staff from 1978 to 1986, chairman of the Swedish Tourist Association from 1976 to 1987 and chairman of the Swedish Ski Association from 1973 to 1975.
 He was also chairman of Stora AB from 1980 to 1986, Bergvik och Ala AB from 1981 and board member of Saab-Scania from 1981 to 1990, LKAB from 1982 to 1986, Saab Combitech from 1982 to 1990 and the International Ski Federation from 1976 to 1988.
 Synnergren was also a board member of the East Economic Office (Öst Ekonomiska Byrån), an agency which occupied a special position among the agencies engaged in the Swedish military intelligence.

 Personal life

 In 1941, Synnergren married junior school teacher Margit Lindgren (1916–2016), the daughter of the first office clerk at SJ, Anton Lindgren and his wife Anna Richardsson.
 He was the father of Britta (born 1942), Kristina (born 1946) and Elisabeth (born 1947).

 Death

 Synnergren died on 28 April 2004 in Hedvig Eleonora Parish, Stockholm.
+Synnergren spent the last time of his life in Saltsjöbaden Hospital.
+The funeral service took place on 26 May 2004 in Gustaf Adolf Church in Stockholm.
 He was interred at Galärvarvskyrkogården in Stockholm.